Poodle Cuts are Easier Than You Think

 A Poodle’s Coat Makes Grooming Fun

-One of the many exciting parts of owning a Poodle is that her thick curly coat can be shaped into many different cuts.
+One of the many exciting parts of owning a Poodle is that dog groomers have created so many different cuts for that thick, curly coat.
 As a Poodle owner, you should try new cuts and looks for your dog in order to truly get the most fun, style and function that only a Poodle’s coat can deliver.
 One unique cut you can try out is the Dutch Clip.
 This Poodle cut is a fairly easy haircut you can do at home by following just a few simple steps.

 How to Groom a Poodle Dutch Clip